Comparing Intercontinental Exchange (ICE) and Its Rivals

 Summary

-Intercontinental Exchange beats its peers on 10 of the 15 factors compared.
+Intercontinental Exchange beats its competitors on 10 of the 15 factors compared.

 Intercontinental Exchange Company Profile